 Mike Locksley returns for his 10th overall season at Maryland and assumed the interim head coaching duties on October 11, 2015.
-He is in his fifth season as offensive coordinator and quarterbacks coach and his ninth overall season at Maryland.
+He is in his fifth season as offensive coordinator and quarterbacks coach and his 10th overall season at Maryland.

 A native of Washington, D.C., Locksley returned home to rejoin the Terrapins after the 2011 season.
 He was an assistant coach at Maryland for six seasons (1997-2002).

 During Maryland’s debut campaign in the Big Ten in 2014, Locksley coordinated the highest scoring offense for the program in four seasons.
 The Terps averaged 28.5 points, which is the most since the team averaged 32.2 points per game in 2010.

 Locksley’s attack was orchestrated by quarterback C.J.
 Brown, who became Maryland’s all-time leader in touchdowns responsible for with 58 after totaling 13 passing touchdowns and eight rushing touchdowns in 2014.
 Once again, Brown served as a dual-threat as one of only three players in the Big Ten to pass for over 2,000 yards and to rush for over 500.

 Locksley successfully utilized the talent on the outside with wide receiver Stefon Diggs hauling in 62 passes for 792 yards and five touchdowns and earning second team All-Big Ten honors from the league’s coaches and honorable mention honors from the media.

 In 2013, Locksley guided an offense that eclipsed 5,000 yards (5,160) for only the fourth time in program history and the first time since 2003.
 The passing game excelled totaling 3,231 yards, the third-highest total in school history.